Types of Chords Available on Ukulele

 Traditional and Contemporary Triads

 Somewhere in the mix of the above four chord categories, triads should be explored.
 Triads are the foundation of most chords.
 They are amazing versatile chords that can be used harmonically as chords or melodically in solos.
-The student and the type of music determines when there are introduced.
+The student and the type of music determines when triads are introduced.

 A triad is a three note chord.
 In traditional chord theory there are four traditional triad chord types: major, minor, diminished and augmented.
 And four contemporary triad chord types: sus2, sus4, add2 and add9.